HenrikMoe/UCLAhealth-DevOps-AppEngineering/README.md

-# Rust Service transforming JSON endpoint into a specifc CSV format
+# Rust Service -> JSON endpoint into a specifc CSV format

-## Run the servce to produce 'outputs.csv' in the root of this directory
+### Run the servce to produce 'outputs.csv' in the root of this directory

 `cargo run`